sehoof/sehoof.github.io/README.md

 Currently, I am a visiting researcher at the University of Pennsylvania in Philadelphia until December 2019.
 From January until April 2020, I will be a visiting researcher at Uppsala University in Sweden.
 I attended the EITM Summer Institute at Emory University in 2019 and the Zurich Summer School for Women in Political Methodology in 2017.

-I am a co-founder of LSE's *"VAM - Very Applied Methods"*, a cooperation between the LSE European Institute, the Government and Methodology Department.
+I am a co-founder of LSE's *"VAM - Very Applied Methods"*, a cooperation between the European Institute, the Government and the Methodology Department at LSE.
 We organise and teach regular cross-departmental PhD workshops on applying quantitative methods and programming in research.

 My addictions besides research are reading and sports.
 I am also a devoted member of the Toastmasters 104 London Debaters club, which replaced my active participation in the Young Liberals party (*"Jungfreisinn"*) while living in Switzerland.